 To the purely political actor, the implausible lie is better.
 If the lie is implausible, then those repeating it have sent a costly signal of loyalty, and cut ties with lower levels.
 You don’t have to worry they repeated the statement because it happens to match the physical world, or that they will refuse to repeat the next one if it fails to match.

-Closer to home for me, “Political correctness” accusations which are always explosive at family dinner. 🏗
+Closer to home, consider “Political correctness” accusations which are always explosive at family dinner. 🏗

 …civilization depends very much on the positive side effects of (not necessarily conscious) intelligence and virtue signaling, as channeled by various institutions.
 As evolutionary psychologist Geoffrey Miller says, “it’s all signaling all the way down.”